aklump/loft_docs/README.md

 Output of `.txt` files requires that [Lynx][lynx] be installed.

-Compiling relies on the [Code Kit app][codekit]; you should add this directory as a project before executing `compile.sh`.
-The first time you compile you may need to manually compile the `.kit` files from the CodeKit UI.
+~~Compiling relies on the [Code Kit app][codekit]; you should add this directory as a project before executing `compile.sh`.
+The first time you compile you may need to manually compile the `.kit` files from the CodeKit UI.~~ As of version 0.4 there is no longer a dependency on [Code Kit][codekit].
+I've written [a php compiler](https://github.com/aklump/kit_php) that handles the `.kit` file compiling, instead.

-Each time you want to update your documentation files, after modifying files in `source` you need to execute `compile.sh` form bash:
+Each time you want to update your documentation files, after modifying files in `source` you need to execute `compile.sh` from bash, make sure you are in the root directory of this package.

     ./core/compile.sh

 ## Installation
-1. Download the [Markdown Perl Binary][markdown] and add it as `/core/Markdown.pl`
+1. Download the [Markdown Perl Binary][markdown] and add it as `/core/Markdown.pl`.  **You may skip this step** if this is already installed somewhere else in your system; in that case you will need to edit `core-config.sh` (once it's been created) and point it to your `Markdown.pl` file.
-1. Add the root directory of this folder as a project in [Code Kit app][codekit].
+1. ~~Add the root directory of this folder as a project in [Code Kit app][codekit]. **Do not adjust CodeKit project level settings** until after installation is complete, as the installation step overwrites `codekit-config.json`.~~
+2. Make sure [Composer](http://getcomposer.org/) is installed on your system and run `composer install` to get the necessary dependencies.
 1. Run the compile command:

         ./core/compile.sh

-2. The necessary dirs will be created including the configuration file:
+2. The necessary dirs will be created including these configuration file(s):

         core-config.sh

 1. Open and edit `core-config.sh`. **You should not delete this file once it's been created, as it is the flag that installation has taken place!** Compiling without this file may lead to some/all of your files being deleted.
 2. Enter the name of the drupal module this will be used for, if applicable.